 Email: yanglita AT stanford DOT edu

-Research: Energy-efficient, Approximate Memory for Error Tolerant Systems
+Research: Energy-efficient Memory and Communication Design for Error Tolerant Machine Learning Algorithms

 As transistor scaling is coming to a halt, systems today are becoming more and more power limited.
-Given recent trends in increasing network sizes and the need to process more data (such as Deep Learning and Big Data applications), the cost to store and move data around in a system can far exceed the computation cost by energy overheads over 80%.
+Given recent trends in increasing network sizes and the need to process more data (such as Deep Learning and Big Data applications), the cost to store and move data around in a system can far exceed computation costs, prohibiting hardware implementations of machine learning algorithms in embedded applications.